SUGCLJ/Sitecore-Community-3/README.md

 # Sitecore Community (3)

-Meetup was Thursday, May 11, 2017 at Thursday, May 11, 2017, and was sponsered by Nemetos.
+Meetup was Thursday, May 11, 2017 at Thursday, May 11, 2017 at Hotel UniversT, and was sponsered by Nemetos.

 Here's the schedule of the evening: